adelineyu/cs152introduction/index.md

 ### Introduction
 Geoguessing is a popular web-based game where users are able to guess the location of a randomized Google Street View.
 The game is challenging, so, as avid Geoguessers ourselves, we thought it would be a worthwhile and fun endeavor to make an application that attempts to guess the locations of a given snapshot.

 This image dataset (500 GB) we downloaded focused on scene classification as opposed to geographical location classification.
-Cosnequently, we pivoted our project  to build a Convultional Neural Network that could identify scenes, for example “a village,” “a watering hole,” “a garden”, etc.
+Cosnequently, we pivoted our project  to build a Convolutional Neural Network that could identify scenes rather than geographical locations.
+The dataset contains 365 categories of various structures, places and locations (amusement park, coffee shop, museum, village etc).
+Each scene category contains 5,000 training images and 100 validation images.
+Thus, we decided to build a Convolutional Neural Network that could classify the scene that a given image belongs to.
+If we build a CNN to classify various scene locations, and we input a random scene, then we expect it to correctly classify that scene.
+Across all inputs, we expect it perform >60%.

 ### Methods
 The image dataset was found through a research article Geolocation Estimation of Photos using a Hierarchical Model and Scene Classifications (https://openaccess.thecvf.com/content_ECCV_2018/papers/Eric_Muller-Budack_Geolocation_Estimation_of_ECCV_2018_paper.pdf).